 All members of the PWWA have a great respect and admiration for the Pacific Northwest and its magnificent wildlife, regarding them as family.
 Many of our captains and naturalists are marine scientists and educators, and we consider our boats to be classrooms on the water.
 We're also committed to direct conservation, using our extraordinary access to these sensitive populations of marine mammals to help protect them for generations to come.

 PWWA is one of the most progressive ecotourism business associations in the world.
 In the early 1990s, long before federal mandates, we developed a dynamic set of local whale and wildlife viewing guidelines that became a model for sustainable practices worldwide.
 These have been modified throughout the years to adjust for the newest and best available science.
 We've created no-boat foraging zones, minimized underwater noise with speed limits and sonar restrictions, and created clear corridors for Southern Resident orcas to travel.
 These "Best Practices" became the blueprint for NOAA Fisheries and Department of Fisheries and Oceans Canada in drafting regulations to mitigate potential vessel impacts to Endangered orcas, and PWWA continues to be a critical player in these international efforts to recover the population.
 Our member boats have state-of-the-industry green technology, with some operators now running groundbreaking new systems that dramatically reduce exhaust and increase fuel efficiency.
-Others participate in carbon-nuetral programs, many in salmon restoration projects, and all are completely committed to reducing our footprint in this spectacular and delicate part of the planet.
+Others participate in carbon-neutral programs committed to reducing our footprint in this spectacular and delicate part of the planet.

 We consider the Sound and Straits of the Salish Sea to be one large, international park, and our crews to be your authorized guides and rangers.
-There are lots of great places throughout the region to possibly get a glimpse of these amazing marine creatures from shore, but there really is nothing like seeing them from one of our boats, driven by licensed, Coast Guard-certified, emergency safety-trained captains and crews with decades of experience operating around whales.
+While there are a few places throughout the region where you can possibly get a glimpse of these amazing marine creatures from shore, there really is nothing like seeing them from one of our boats, driven by licensed, Coast Guard-certified, emergency safety-trained captains and crews with decades of experience operating around whales.